Gbuomprisco/ngx-chips/README.md

 ## Quick start.
 Install the component from NPM by running:

     npm install ng2-tag-input --save

 ## If you want to run the tests, run the command:

     npm test

+## Angular 2 Configuration (RC.3)
+The component is updated to use the latest version of Angular 2 forms.
+This means it requires some configuration to correctly work with your app.
+Ensure, you are registering the following providers when bootstrapping the app:

+  import {provide, PLATFORM_DIRECTIVES} from '@angular/core';
+  import { disableDeprecatedForms, provideForms, REACTIVE_FORM_DIRECTIVES } from '@angular/forms';
+  import {App} from './home/home';

+  bootstrap(App, [
+    disableDeprecatedForms(),
+    provideForms(),
+    {
+          provide: PLATFORM_DIRECTIVES,
+          useValue: [REACTIVE_FORM_DIRECTIVES],
+          multi: true
+    }
+  ])

+Please do have a look at the file `demo/app.ts` if you are unsure how to configure the app.

 ## Usage